-Call MICHIGAN HELICOPTERS, (248) 236-5377 or book your Aviators Discovery flight package with the link below.
+Call MICHIGAN HELICOPTERS, (248) 236-5377 to book your Aviators Discovery flight package.
+Don't wait any longer!
 This allows you to meet with one of our staff instructors, fly a real helicopter and take a tour of our facility.
 When you come in for your first lesson, you and your instructor will discuss a course of action that will help you meet your goals.
 This also serves as an interview flight into our training program and is required to train with us.

 Yes, you can.
 We do offer an introduction flight.Time will be spent with your instructor before the flight learning the very basics of the flight controls.
 Then you will begin the flight portion of your lesson where YOU will get to fly the helicopter with the help of your instructor.